Vice President of Nigeria: Residence

+The vice president of Nigeria resides at Akinola Aguda House.
+The residence was completed and commissioned in 2024.
+The Federal Government maintains an official residence for the Vice President in Lagos State for use during official functions outside the capital.
+Under the Obasanjo government, the Vice President utilized an alternative residence within Abuja that now serves as the official quarters of the Chief Justice of Nigeria.

 List of vice presidents

 Military government (1966–1979)

 Major Chukwuma Kaduna Nzeogwu orchestrated the bloody military coup d'état of 1966 which overthrew the First Republic, parliamentary system of government was abolished and the office of the Vice President was established with Babafemi Ogundipe becoming the first Vice President as Chief of Staff, Supreme Headquarters.